Course No. ED465i, ED565i

 - You are curious about why teenagers act the way they do.

-Course is appropriate for teachers K7-12.
-Texts used on Amazon approximately $10 - $15.
+This course is appropriate for teachers K7-12.
+Text, Smart but Scattered: The Revolutionary "Executive Skills" Approach to Helping Kids Reach Their Potential, used on Amazon approximately $10 - $15.

 - Gained an understanding that the teenage brain is not yet fully developed.